julius-julius/qsc/local operators N4 SYM/README.md

 **Pre-requisites**

 Before running the *.ipynb* ensure that all the paths are correctly adjusted based on your specific project organisation.
 The default path settings will work for a project that has the same strucutre as this repository, and should work without change if you pull this repository to your local system.
-In case your project organisation has a different structure, we list here are various places where the path needs to be adjusted.
-In case you have the same project organisation as this repository, then there is no need to adjust anything.
+In case your project organisation has a different structure, we list here are various places where the path needs to be adjusted below

 - In */run/TypeI_run.ipynb*, you need to specify the path to *TypeI_module.ipynb*.
 By default *TypeI_module.ipynb* is located in */auxiliary* (same for *.ipynb* files of other types of states).
 - In */auxiliary/TypeI_module.ipynb*, you need to specify the path to *TypeI_run.wls*.
 By default *TypeI_script.wls* is located in */auxiliary* (same for *.ipynb* files of other types of states).
 - In */auxiliary/TypeI_script.wls* you need to specify the path to *TypeI_exec.out*, *TypeI_package.wl* and the location of your output data.
 By default *TypeI_exec.out* is located in */core*, *TypeI_package.wl* is located in */auxiliary*, and the output location is */data/output* (same for *.ipynb* files of other types of states).
 - In */auxiliary/TypeI_package.wl* you need to specify the location of the perturbative data.
 By default the perturbative data is located in */data/perturbative* (same for *.ipynb* files of other types of states).

 To initialise a state with a given $\texttt{State ID}$ you must ensure that there is a *.mx* file with perturbative data that you will need to initialise the numerics.
 For the 219 states with bare dimenion $\Delta_0\leq 6$, this is already precomputed, and such a file is available in */data/perturbative*.
-For states with $\Delta_0>6$, we will release a ${\tt Mathematica}$ notebook, which converts the perturbative data of [Perturbative QSC Solver](https://arxiv.org/abs/1812.09238) of Marboe and Volin into a format compatible with our ${\tt C++}$ implementation.
+For states with $\Delta_0>6$, we will release in the near future, a ${\tt Mathematica}$ notebook, which converts the perturbative data of [Perturbative QSC Solver](https://arxiv.org/abs/1812.09238) of Marboe and Volin into a format compatible with our ${\tt C++}$ implementation.

 **Running**